cesarvr/blog/content/post/istio-4.md

 }
 ```

+Here we create one sampling object per transaction instead of having one global object.
 To save each transaction we are going to create *DB* object.

 ```js
 const { Stats, Pod } = require('./monitor')